LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-10-07-starlink-mobile.md

 1. For the most part, obviously some cell towers rely on microwave relays to locations with real underground cables.

 It didn't use to be this way.
 I remember the days when cell technology was atrocious, and getting access to a tower with decent throughput was a bit like winning a $2 lottery (and equally as satisfying.
-Kind of cool until you realize that you have to be glued to that one cell tower.
-Travel anywhere else and you're SOL).
+It's a quick jolt of dopamine until you realize that $2 ain't a lot of money, and you spent a lot of time trying to find that $2).
 With advances in signal processing and increased bandwidth sales from the FCC, cell has come a long way.

 Over the last year with my Peplink solution, I found that if I was ever near any small town, or any interstate at all, I almost always had access to decent cell coverage.
 In the instances where I didn't have good cell coverage, 90% of those situations wouldn't have been saved by Elon's solution due to tree coverage.
 So you may ask, why get Starlink?
 I already told you, I'm a technology nerd and I like to brag to people about how cool my remote work solution is.